 Documents to download

 • The slow pace of ARAP decision-making and reviews.

-• The low number of arrivals under ACRS pathway 2 and 3 and continued uncertainty over the future scope and timetable for these routes.
+• The low number of arrivals under ACRS pathways 2 and 3 and continued uncertainty over the future scope and timetables for these routes.

 • Practical and procedural obstacles to applying to the Afghan schemes or other visa routes, and the absence of automatic flexibility for Afghans such as over the requirement to attend a visa application centre and the level of supporting evidence required.

-• Reception arrangements for newly-arriving Afghans, particularly difficulties finding suitable long term accommodation for them in the UK.
+• Issues arising from reception arrangements for new UK arrivals, particularly difficulties finding suitable long term accommodation.

+Documents to download